 As we reported recently on our Houston Injury Lawyer Blog, Texas leads the nation in fatal trucking accidents.
 The National Highway Traffic Safety Administration reported a total of 421 fatal Texas trucking accidents in 2008.
 California was the only other state to report more than 300 with 304.

-Houston trucking accident attorneys understand that hours-of-service rules are just one of the many complex factors that a personal injury lawyer or wrongful death attorney must examine when dealing with a serious or fatal trucking accident.
+Houston car accident attorneys understand that hours-of-service rules are just one of the many complex factors that a personal injury lawyer or wrongful death attorney must examine when dealing with a serious or fatal trucking accident.
 Maintenance logs, the condition of the truck, the record of the driver, and whether or not a driver was text messaging (which is now illegal under federal law in all 50 states) are just a few of the other issues that should be examined.